mishide/Springboard/Capstone_1/readme.md

 ========================================================
 Six well-known classification models were tested using 70% of the data to train and 30% to test.
 A large range of potential hyper parameter settings were tested for each model, determining the best settings for this project.
 Each model was selected due to it's usefulness in classification problems and it's differences in algorithmic process compared to the remaining models.

 A stratified train-test split was used due to the imbalanced data in combination with upsampling methods performed during crossvalidation.
 Upsampling methods were selected for their performance and potential for addressing the complexity in 'boundry' cases that exist in this project.
-SMOTE-TL was determined to perform best overall by research performed by  'Santos, Soares, Abreu, Araujo"* in 2018.(ref2)  ADASYN was included due to it's approach to the minority class, adding weight to boundry minority data in an effort to amplify and clarify separation.
+SMOTE-TL was determined to perform best overall by research performed in 2018 by 'Santos, Soares, Abreu, Araujo"(ref2).
+ADASYN was included due to it's approach to the minority class, adding weight to boundry minority data in an effort to amplify and clarify separation.

 Modeling